Gilligan’s Island Transcript

 It was the only thing we could do.
 She ate our food.
 She wouldn't fly.
 What good was she to us?
 We gave her every chance.

-Gilligan carries a duck roaster.
+Gilligan carries a duck roaster to the dining table.

 GILLIGAN